RestaurantController/EasyCrypt/README.md

 <a href="https://restaurantcontroller.github.io/EasyCrypt/">Home</a> <a href="https://restaurantcontroller.github.io/EasyCrypt/downloads.html">Downloads</a>
 <br>
 # EasyCrypt
+ANNOUCEMENT: You can now use our QuickInstall program to get up and running quickly.
+See more at the downloads page.
 Open Soruce File Encryption Software Written In Python
 <br>
 IMPORTANT: The file encoding must be UTF-8.
 Otherwise encryption will fail or the file may get corrupted.